The online application will be available beginning September 15th.

 Listed below are the minimum requirements in order to be considered for admission to our program:

-- Completion of any four-year Bachelor's degree (excluding Bachelor degree in Library Sciences), from an accredited academic institution recognized by the University of Alberta.
+- Completion of any four-year undergraduate degree (excluding a Bachelor degree in Library Sciences), from an accredited academic institution recognized by the University of Alberta.
 "Completion" means you must have completed all of your courses in the program and that your final grades appear on your transcript.
 Note that your degree must have already been conferred and confirmed on your academic transcript.
-If you have a 3 year degree then you must have additional coursework which is equivalent to one year of courses.
+If you have a three-year degree then you must have additional coursework equivalent to one year of courses;

-- A GPA of 3.0 on most 4-point grading systems or B on most letter grading systems, based on your last *60-credits.
+- A GPA of 3.0 on most 4-point grading systems or grade of B on most letter grading systems, based on your last ★60;

 - English Language Proficiency (ELP);